kognifai/PoseidonNext-Framework/SDK-documentation/Dashboards/Creating-a-widgets-package.md

     getWidget(type: string): Widget { }

     /**
-     * Retrieves the number of all registered wdigets.
+     * Retrieves the number of all registered widgets.
      */
     count(): number { }
 }